-- 1. For students who graduate on or after July 1, 2009, a program that prepares a student for college, is recognized by a designated official in accord with state law, and is reported to the Secretary as he or she requires. - 2.
-Advanced or honors secondary school programs established by states. - 3.
-A secondary school program in which a student completes, at a minimum: - four years of English; - three years of math, including algebra I and a higher level class such as algebra II, geometry, or data analysis and statistics; - three years of science, including one year each of at least two of the following courses: biology, chemistry, and physics; - three years of social studies; and - one year of a language other than English. - 4.
-Secondary school programs identified by a state-level partnership recognized by the State Scholars Initiative of the Western Interstate Commission for Higher Education (WICHE) of Boulder, Colorado. - 5.
-A program for a student who completes at least two courses in the International Baccalaureate (IB) Diploma Program with a score of four or higher on the course examinations or at least two Advanced Placement (AP) courses with a score of three or higher on the College Board's exams for those courses.
+1. For students who graduate on or after July 1, 2009, a program that prepares a student for college, is recognized by a designated official in accord with state law, and is reported to the Secretary as he or she requires.

+2. Advanced or honors secondary school programs established by states and in existence for the 2004-05 school year or later years.

+3. A secondary school program in which a student completes, at a minimum:

+• four years of English;

+• three years of math, including algebra I and a higher level class such as algebra II, geometry, or data analysis and statistics;

+• three years of science, including one year each of at least two of the following courses: biology, chemistry, and physics;

+- three years of social studies; and - one year of a language other than English.

+4. Secondary school programs identified by a state-level partnership recognized by the State Scholars Initiative of the Western Interstate Commission for Higher Education (WICHE) of Boulder, Colorado.

+5. A program for a student who completes at least two courses in the International Baccalaureate (IB) Diploma Program with a score of four or higher on the course examinations or at least two Advanced Placement (AP) courses with a score of three or higher on the College Board's exams for those courses.